bennettpeter/leanfront-mobile/README.md

 There is currently no way to edit a recording or video in leanfront.
 That can only be done in mythfrontend.

 Leanfront also supports skip and cut lists in Videos in the "Videos" storage group.
-For this you need mythbackend version v33-Pre-925-gf702d54093 or later, and you need to use the new http port (6744).
+For this you need mythbackend version v33-Pre-925-gf702d54093 or later.

 ## Live TV

 Live TV is not supported.
+However you can play Live TV recordings initiated from somewhere else.

 ## Playback controls